COHCCC/DiSCoTME/README.md

 ## Required Input Data Structure

 **Note:** If using your own data, ensure it follows the same structure as the demo data.
 Specifically:
-- `tissue_positions.csv` should have **no header row** and no extra prefix characters
+- All files should have **no header row** and no extra prefix characters
 - `tissue_positions.csv` and `scalefactors_json.json` must be placed inside the `spatial/` folder
-- File names should match exactly as shown above
+- File names should match exactly as shown above (except .tif for whole slide H&E image)

 ```
 demo_data/